 - Apply any seasonings desired to the bacon (if not, skip this step)

-- Place strips of turkey bacon in a single layer in the preheated air fryer basket or tray, allowing some air space between them.
+- Place turkey bacon strips in a single layer in the preheated air fryer basket or tray, allowing some air space between them (no overlapping).
 If you need to trim your slices in half to fit, that’s perfectly fine

 - Cook turkey bacon on the air fry setting for 10 minutes at 360°F, pausing to flip the strips halfway

-- Add any additional time in 1-minute increments if it’s not quite crispy enough for you
+- Add any additional time in 1-minute increments if extra crispiness is desired

 - Serve with your breakfast favorites or add to a sandwich!